Search by Keyword

 Lennon's “That was 'Can You Dig It' by Georgie Wood...” statement from January 24th was strategically edited on top of the track on the downbeat of the 19th measure, this signaling the January 26th performance to be quickly faded out entirely.
 A brief snippet of a guitar playing a descending pattern is heard in the background while John's statement is being heard, the final words “'Hark, The Angels Come” appearing after the “Dig It” performance has dissapeared entirely, as if a DJ was humorously announcing “Let It Be” as the next selection on his radio playlist.

-Being distributed by United Artists Records upon initial release, despite having a red Apple Records label, it eventually was dropped by the UA label's roster a few years after its release.
+Despite having a red Apple Records label, "Let It Be" was distributed by United Artists Records upon initial release, although it was eventually was dropped by the label's roster a few years later.
 While Capitol kept all other US Beatles albums in print throughout the 70's, “Let It Be” was the only LP from the group that wasn't legitimately available for a number of years.
-This was rectified in 1978, however, when Capitol Records purchased the UA catalog and re-released the “Let It Be” album once again, this time in a standard non-gatefold cover.
+This was rectified in 1978, however, when Capitol Records purchased the UA catalog and re-released the “Let It Be” album once again, this time in a standard single sleeve cover.
 The album first appeared on compact disc on October 10th, 1987, and then as a remastered CD on September 9th, 2009.

 The only performance of “Dig It” that can be said to have taken place was the 3:25 edit of the fifteen minute version of the song recorded on January 26th, 1969 that appeared in the “Let It Be” movie.
 It's obvious that direcor Michael Lindsay-Hogg thought enough of this footage to include it in the film as evidence of The Beatles enjoying this month's activity.